DeepakVadgama/deepakvadgama.github.io/_posts/blog/2017-01-23-spring-boot-wonders.md

 Spring Security requires implementing UserDetailsService, and it uses its own POJO of User (with [limited variables](http://docs.spring.io/spring-security/site/docs/current/apidocs/org/springframework/security/core/userdetails/User.html)).
 If you require more variables you can easily extend the User class and convert instances when required by Spring Security.
- Side note: In Spring Security terminology user role is called Authority.
+ Side note: In Spring Security terminology a user-role is called Authority.

 {% highlight java %}